kzhangnd/bible-verse/README.md

     By typing in a particular chapter number and verse number into their separate input boxes, the user may view the results of a particular verse   upon clicking the "Go To" button.

     Test Case:
-        1.Enter "1" into the "Enter Chapter Number" input box.
+        1. Enter "1" into the "Enter Chapter Number" input box.
-        2.Enter "2" into the "Enter Verse Number" input box.
+        2. Enter "2" into the "Enter Verse Number" input box.
-        2.Click Go To button.
+        3. Click Go To button.